nrfconnect/sdk-nrf/include/supl_os_client.rst

 Downloading and installing
 **************************

-You can download the SUPL client library from the `nRF9160 DK product page`_.
+You can download the SUPL client library from the `nRF9160 DK product page <SUPL client download_>`_.

-Download the nRF9160 SiP SUPL Client library zip file and extract it into the :file:`nrf/ext/lib/bin/supl/` folder.
+Download the nRF9160 SiP SUPL client library zip file and extract it into the :file:`nrf/ext/lib/bin/supl/` folder.
 Make sure to maintain the folder structure that is used in the zip file.

 Configuration